 #2.
 Eat well and healthy

-We all know about the importance of healthy diet, don’t we?
+We all know about the importance of a healthy diet, don’t we?
 Even more so when you try to lose weight after C-section 😆.

 But the thing is, when you’re stress or when things are a bit overwhelming, you tend to just grab any food that you can find.
 I used to have cravings for junk foods like burgers and pizzas.
 So, I tried to reduce this by trying to keep better and healthier food at home.

 When it comes to food, I didn’t really follow any particular diet plan.
-I just did the basic idea of healthy diet which is to stay away from too much sugar, fat and carbs.
+I just did the basic idea of a healthy diet which is to stay away from too much sugar, fat, and carbs.
 No fizzy drinks.
 No fruit juice.
 And I don’t drink alcohol anyway, so I didn’t have calories problem from drinking alcohol.
 I stick to water really.

 #3.
 Rest whenever possible

 All moms know how hard it is to sleep and rest during the night when you have a baby.
 Broken sleep and awake nights are common things in the lifestyles of mothers with babies.